allan-cedric/QRE1113-Arduino/README.md

 {
 ...
-lineSensor.read() // Return the analogic value read by sensor lineSensor.isRefleting() // Check if a surface is reflecting ...
+lineSensor.read() // Return the analogic value read by sensor lineSensor.isReflecting() // Check if a surface is reflecting ...
 }
 ```